Doctorate in Clinical Psychology

 Our English Proficiency requirement is IELTS 7.0 minimum score in all components or a TOEFL score of 93.

-The Lancaster programme actively supports the Double Tick Scheme.
-All double-tick applicants who meet our minimum criteria will be invited to attend our selection event.
+The Lancaster programme actively supports the Disability Confident Scheme.
+All applicants who declare a disability and meet our minimum criteria will be invited to attend our selection event.

 In line with our commitment to equality and inclusivity, the programme does not have specific requirements for applicant's degree classification or work experience.
 Although equal opportunities information is collected by the Clearing House, we do not use the data in making selection decisions.